rdfurman/react-web/README.md

 # web-rfurman

-This is a quick repo for the rfurman website to keep my code version.
+A quick repo to version some website code.
 We all love GitHub!